22f2000145/my_ticketshow_app/README.md

-my ticket show app

-#steps to setup git
-1.install git cli on windows
+# My Ticket Show App

+## Steps to Set Up Git

+1. Install Git CLI on Windows
-2.create git account using email
+2. Create a GitHub account using your email
-3.create a new repository on github.com as private or public 4.clone the repository to the local system
+3. Create a new repository on [github.com](https://github.com) as private or public
+4. Clone the repository to your local system
-5.use vs code tp start implementation
+5. Use VS Code to start implementation